vickyd885/MSR-Challenge-2018/README.md

-# Tools & Env CW
+# Mining Software Repositories Challenge 2018

+This repository supplements our report for Tools and Environment Coursework 2.
+(This is **not** an actual submission for the MSR 2018 Mining Challenge.)

-In an attempt to answer the most important question of all time, **"Do large changes to source code have a negative impact on software engineering?"**, here is the code base to make use of the Mining Repository API.
+Research question: **"Do large changes to source code have a negative impact on software engineering?"*

+## Overview

+There are two stages of importance.
+First, we need to filter events from the Events Dataset, keeping those that are relevant to answering the question.
+We then perform statistical analysis on the filtered dataset.
+You can find our results and conclusions at the end of this README.

 ## Data Filtering

-First we need to filter events from the Events Dataset, keeping those we are relevant to answering the question.

 To find out more about what each event is, go to [Kave Events Specification]

+Here are the events we are interested in and the following data we capture from the filtering stage.

 1. EditEvent
   + NumberOfChanges